 \subsection{TF Bind Generation}

-We first explore the task of generating DNA sequences that exhibit high binding activity with human transcription factors~\citep{jain2022biological} which are composed of $8$ nucleobases.
+We first explore the task of generating DNA sequences that exhibit high binding activity with human transcription factors~\citep{jain2022biological}.
 The objective of the agent is to discover a diverse set of promising candidates that demonstrate strong binding affinity to the target transcription factor.
 At each timestep, the agent selects an amino acid $a$ and incorporates it into the currently generated partial sequence.
 We consider four reward functions from~\citet{lorenz2011viennarna}.
 We first study the task of a left-to-right generation of the TF Bind sequence as studied in ~\citet{malkin2022trajectory}, where the agent chooses to append an amino acid $a$ to the end of the current state.
-This choice of constructive actions leads to a tree MDP, as each state only has one parent state.
-We then investigate the prepend-append MDP as introduced by~\citet{shen2023towards}, where the actions involve prepending or appending a token $a$ to the current partial sequence.
-This formulation results in a more complex directed acyclic graph MDP, as opposed to a simple tree MDP, due to the existence of multiple trajectories for each object $x$, which poses significant challenges in the learning process.
+This choice of constructive actions leads to a tree-structured problem, as each state only has one parent state.
+We then investigate a variant of the prepend-append MDP (PA-MDP)~\citep{shen2023towards} for the TF Bind generation task, where we consider a structured version where minimally modified transition dynamics ensure the path-invariance condition as introduced in Section~\ref{sec:exp_setup} (more detailed description can be found in Appendix~\ref{app:exp}).
+This formulation results in a more complex directed acyclic graph, as opposed to a simple tree, due to the existence of multiple trajectories for each object $x$, which poses significant challenges in the learning process.